Hushan-10/ai-quizbot-jac/README.markdown

-# 🤖 ai-quizbot-jac: The Ultimate Quiz Experience (GenSpark02)
+# 🤖 ai-quizbot-jac: The Ultimate Quiz Experience (Team : GenSpark02)

 Welcome to **ai-quizbot-jac**, a dynamic and intelligent quiz bot built with the Jac programming language!
 Whether you're a student, educator, or trivia enthusiast, this project offers two exciting modes: